jdx/mise/docs/configuration.md

 ### `RTX_NOT_FOUND_AUTO_INSTALL=true`

 Set to false to disable the "command not found" handler to autoinstall missing tool versions.
+Disable this if experiencing strange behavior in your shell when a command is not found—but please submit a ticket to help diagnose problems.

 ### `RTX_TASK_OUTPUT=prefix`